 ~ Son Valentine Sturtz ~

-At the age of 23 in 1850 and 33 in 1860, unmarried, he lived with his parents and worked as a clerk in or around Salem, Muskingum County, OH.
+When Valentine was age 23 in 1850 and 33 in 1860, unmarried, he lived with his father and stepmother and worked as a clerk in or around Salem, Muskingum County, OH.
 He became enamored of a new technology known as Daguerreotype photography and apparently operated his own studio or business as a "Daguarian Artist" in and around Salem in 1860.

-At the age of 40, on April 23, 1868, he was united in wedlock with 39-year-old Mrs. Jane Cunningham ( ? - ? ).
+Then at the age of 40, on April 23, 1868, he was united in wedlock with 39-year-old Jane (Miller) Cunningham ( ? -1870).
 Justice of the peace Isaac Seward officiated at the nuptials held in Guernsey County.
+Their marriage lasted for just two years until her untimely death on Nov.
+20, 1870.

-Valentine is thought to have dwelled in North Salem, Guernsey County, OH circa 1880-1890, where he worked as a house carpenter and justice of the peace, with the ability to perform weddings.
+Valentine dwelled in North Salem, Guernsey County, OH circa 1880-1890, where he worked as a house carpenter and justice of the peace, with the ability to perform weddings.
 He also appears to have been appointed as North Salem postmaster circa 1891-1897.

-On June 11, 1881, at the age of 54, he wedded Adeline Miller Matthews ( ? - ? ).
-Officiating was justice of the peace Joseph M. Bell.
+On June 11, 1881, at the age of 54, he wedded his second bride, Adeline (Miller) Matthews ( ? - ? ).
+Officiating was justice of the peace Joseph M. Bell of North Salem.

 They became parents of twin daughters born in 1882 in North Salem -- Hannah Belle Young and Anna McDonald.